rose-collectionservices/collection-services-manual/11-ASSESSMENT AND REPORTING/readme.md

 * Level to which collection is arranged and described;
 * Number of GB processed.

-We track these statistics on a spreadsheet on the F: Drive.
+We track these statistics on a [spreadsheet](<https://emory.app.box.com/file/243119095713> "https://emory.app.box.com/file/243119095713").
 Each person is responsible for managing their own stats and getting them to Head of Collection Services quarterly.
-[File path/Box link]

 ### 11.1.3 Born-Digital Collections